yaoshixin007/MCW-Containers-and-DevOps/HOL/Before the lab - Containers and DevOps.md

                 1. When prompted, enter your VisualStudio.com username and the git credentials password you created earlier in this task.

-    1. Clone your repositories to the build agent
+    7. Clone your repositories to the build agent

-        1. From WSL, connect to the build agent VM as you did previously in Before the hands-on lab - Task 6: Connect securely to the build agent using the SSH command.
+        a.
+From WSL, connect to the build agent VM as you did previously in Before the hands-on lab - Task 6: Connect securely to the build agent using the SSH command.

-        1. In your browser, switch to the "content-web" repository and click "Clone" in the right corner.
+        b.
+In your browser, switch to the "content-web" repository and click "Clone" in the right corner.

             ![Clone](images/Setup/image51.png)

-        1. Copy the repository url.
+        c.
+Copy the repository url.

-        1. Use the repository url to clone the content-web code to your build agent machine.
+        d.
+Use the repository url to clone the content-web code to your build agent machine.

             ```bash
             git clone <REPOSITORY_URL>
             ```

-        1. In your browser, switch to the "content-api" repository and click "Clone" to see and copy the repository url.
+        e.
+In your browser, switch to the "content-api" repository and click "Clone" to see and copy the repository url.

-        1. Use the repository url and `git clone` to copy the content-api code to your build agent.
+        r.
+Use the repository url and `git clone` to copy the content-api code to your build agent.

-        1. In your browser, switch to the "content-init" repository and click "Clone" to see and copy the repository url.
+        g.
+In your browser, switch to the "content-init" repository and click "Clone" to see and copy the repository url.

-        1. Use the repository url and `git clone` to copy the content-init code to your build agent.
+        h.
+Use the repository url and `git clone` to copy the content-init code to your build agent.

 **NOTE: Keep this WSL window open as your build agent SSH connection.
 You will later open new WSL sessions to other machines.**